Ukrainian Boeing passenger plane crashes near Tehran: Iranian media | DW | 08.01.2020

 According to FlightRadar24, flight data from Imam Khomeini International Airport showed that a Ukrainian 737-800 flown by Ukraine International Airlines took off Wednesday morning, then stopped sending data almost immediately afterward.

-The Boeing 737 had left Tehran bound for Kiev, Iran's Isna news agency said, adding that 10 ambulances were sent to the crash site.
+The Boeing plane had left Tehran bound for Kyiv, Iran's Isna news agency said, adding that 10 ambulances were sent to the crash site.

 The airline did not immediately respond to a request for comment.